sittingbool/cypher-to-gremlin-web/README.md

 Build it with `docker build -t cypher-gremlin-translator .` and run with ` docker run -p 8080:8080 -it cypher-gremlin-translator`.

+## Contribute

+Contribution welcome to maintain and extend this!

 ## Licence

 MIT